Top-label calibration and multiclass-to-binary reductions

 \section{Experiments: M2B calibration with histogram binning}

-Histogram binning or HB was proposed by \citep{zadrozny2001obtaining} with strong empirical results for binary calibration.
-The basic idea in the binary version is that the base model $g : \Xcal \to [0,1]$ is used to partition the calibration data into a number of `bins' so that each bin has roughly the same number of calibration points.
+Histogram binning or HB was proposed by \citet{zadrozny2001obtaining} with strong empirical results for binary calibration.
+In HB, a base binary calibration model $g : \Xcal \to [0,1]$ is used to partition the calibration data into a number of bins so that each bin has roughly the same number of points.
 Then, for each bin, the probability of $Y=1$ is estimated using the empirical distribution on the calibration data.
-This estimate forms the new `calibrated' prediction for that bin.
+This estimate forms the new calibrated prediction for that bin.
 Recently, \citet{gupta2021distribution} showed that HB satisfies strong distribution-free calibration guarantees, which are otherwise impossible for scaling methods \citep{gupta2020distribution}.

-Despite the strong binary calibration performance, studies for multiclass calibration have reported that HB typically performs worse than scaling methods such as temperature scaling (TS), vector scaling (VS), and Dirichlet scaling (DS) \citep{kull2019beyond, roelofs2020mitigating, guo2017nn_calibration}.
-We show that HB can in fact perform better than each of these scaling methods, if the right M2B adaptation is used.
-A few interesting post-hoc calibration methods have been proposed recently \citep{zhang2020mix, rahimi2020intra, patel2021multi, gupta2021calibration}, but VS and DS continue to remain strong baselines which are often close to the best even in these papers.
-We do not compare to each post-hoc calibration method that has been proposed, but our focus is on the M2B reduction and the main message is that the HB baselines reported by most of these papers can be significantly improved with the right M2B reduction.
+Despite these results for binary calibration, studies for multiclass calibration have reported that HB typically performs worse than scaling methods such as temperature scaling (TS), vector scaling (VS), and Dirichlet scaling (DS) \citep{kull2019beyond, roelofs2020mitigating, guo2017nn_calibration}.
+In our experiments, we find that the issue is not HB but the M2B wrapper used to produce the HB baseline.
+With the right M2B wrapper, HB beats TS, VS, and DS.
+A number of calibrators have been proposed recently \citep{zhang2020mix, rahimi2020intra, patel2021multi, gupta2021calibration}, but VS and DS continue to remain strong baselines which are often close to the best in these papers.
+We do not compare to each of these calibrators; our focus is on the M2B reduction and the message that the baselines dramatically improve with the right M2B wrapper.

-We use three metrics to compare performance: the first is top-label-ECE or TL-ECE (defined in \eqref{eq:TL-ECE}), which we argued leads to a more meaningful comparison compared to conf-ECE.
-In addition, we use the more stringent maximum-calibration-error (MCE) metric proposed by \citet{guo2017nn_calibration} which is defined as the largest calibration error across all predictions.
-The MCE for top-label calibration is defined as follows:
+We use three metrics for comparison: the first is top-label-ECE or TL-ECE (defined in \eqref{eq:TL-ECE}), which we argued leads to a more meaningful comparison compared to conf-ECE.
+Second, we consider the more stringent maximum-calibration-error (MCE) metric that assesses the worst calibration across predictions (see more details in Appendix~\ref{appsec:mce-comments}).
+For top-label calibration MCE is given by

-While lower ECE is an indicator of better average performance, lower MCE is an indicator of better worst-case performance.
-We discuss MCE further in Appendix~\ref{appsec:mce-comments}.
-To assess class-wise calibration, we use class-wise-ECE (CW-ECE), defined as,
+To assess class-wise calibration, we use class-wise-ECE defined as the average calibration error across classes: